 Standard Format: Several years ago, Kegel introduced their Navigation Series oil patterns, which have three levels of difficulty.
-Since our inception, we employed patterns from the Kegel Challenge Series, for these tournaments.
-Since these patterns have oil ratios ranging from 3:1 to 5:1, they are not USBC Sport-certified.
+We have always employed patterns from the Kegel Challenge Series (or with comparable oil ratios) for these tournaments.
+Since these patterns have oil ratios ranging from 3:1 to 5:1, they are only USBC Sport-compliant if the ratio is less than 4:1 (3:1 was the previous USBC Sport standard until 2017).
 While they provide a challenge for our bowlers, they also provide a competitive environment and have yielded multiple honor scores during CDYST competition.
 In light of the USBC’s changes to their lane conditioning protocols, we still employ challenge-level patterns for these tournaments; but we are not limited to just the Kegel Challenge Series patterns.

-Junior Gold Qualifiers: Since these events provide the opportunity for CDYST members to qualify for the USBC Junior Gold Championships, we employ USBC sport-compliant lane conditions in order to provide a comparable challenge to what our bowlers will face at the National Finals.
+Junior Gold Qualifiers: Since these events provide the opportunity for CDYST members to qualify for the USBC Junior Gold Championships, we employ USBC sport-compliant lane conditions with ratios less than 3:1 in order to provide a comparable challenge to what our bowlers will face at the National Finals.
 Consistent with our objective to prepare our bowlers for success at the next level, the lower oil ratios place a greater premium on consistent shot-making and intelligent decision-making.

 Similar to USBC protocols, the CDYST furnished full pattern details prior to all tournaments during our first six seasons.
-However, starting with our 2016 - 17 season, our bowlers will now be furnished only with one of the following pattern length categories prior to each tournament:
+However, starting with our 2016 - 17 season, our bowlers are furnished with only one of the following pattern length categories prior to each tournament:

 Short: The oil pattern length will be 37 feet or less.